 Extent: 11 audiocassettes (10 hr., 11 min.) : DIGITIZED

 Description: Linguistic recordings with Menominee speakers, focusing on negative forms, autobiographical and traditional stories, word lists, and conversations.
 Also includes some songs and prayers.
-(NOTE: This material has been digitized and can be accessed online for free by users not physically at the APS Library through a login and password.
-Please see our Audio Access Page for information on how to request these materials.)
+Access to this collection is currently restricted by request of the Menominee Tribe.

 Collection: Fieldwork in the Menominee language (Mss.Rec.254)

 Date: ca. 1918-1927

 Extent: over 600 items

 Description: The Harley Harris Bartlett Batak Collection is a collection of over 600 bamboo sticks, inscribed in a Batak language (likely Toba Batak) using the Surat Batak script, at Bartlett's request, during Bartlett's time in Asahan, Sumatra.
 They have not been individually catalogued or assessed in detail, and include at least "traditional writing- and reading-manuals, short poems, letters, and formulae and incantations".

 Collection: Harley Harris Bartlett Batak Collection (Mss.499.211.B28)

 Contributor: Bright, William, 1928-2006 | Canger, Una | Karttunen, Frances | Campbell, Lyle | Lockhart, James | Bernardino, de Sahagún, 1499-1590

 Subject: Linguistics | Ethnography | Folklore | Language study and teaching | Ethnopoetics | Poetry | Coyote tales | Mexico--History